ninglab/TransferAct/README.md

 # Improving Compound Activity Classification via Deep Transfer and Representation Learning

 This repository is the official implementation of [Improving Compound Activity Classification via Deep Transfer and Representation Learning](link).
-This paper is under review by XXX.

 ## Requirements